-There are so many platforms for making courses, memberships and email marketing and for years I used options that cost 3x the price of what I use now.
+There are so many platforms for making courses, memberships and email marketing and for years we used options that cost 3x the price of what we use now.

 Kartra is by no means the best software in the world but it’s cheap, full of features and easy to use (compared to other platforms).
-I actually found it to be better than the more expensive options too in many cases.
+We actually found it to be better than the more expensive options in many cases.

 You can build courses, membership sites and manage your email marketing which every YouTube channel needs to consider.

-As you get more contacts and want more memberships, the price goes up but I’d say for the majority of channels, especially those who have never used this type of software before, its a good place to start.
+As you get more contacts and want more memberships, the price goes up but we’d say for the majority of channels, especially those who have never used this type of software before, it’s a good place to start.

 It’s got a free trial for 2 weeks, which is enough time to tinker with it.